electro-smith/libDaisy/doc/md/_a2_Getting-Started-Serial-Printing.md

-# Printing with USB Serial
+# Getting Started - Serial Printing

 One of the most effective ways of debugging your software without having to add additional hardware is to be able to print information from your source code.